By Clint McClure, President & CEO of MMI

 Bring key service providers into this planning meeting.
 Allow them to understand expectations and to build these relationships proactively.
 Make sure the expectations of the service providers are solidified in writing or via contract modification.
 Ensure the service provider knows the vision and success modeling identified by the board and ask for solutions to stratify these goals.
 Set calendar check-in dates and metrics to monitor the success of these vision goals.
 Establish if and when there is an issue with the service in the eyes of the board or management and how the issues will be communicated to the service provider.
 This helps both the service provider and board know how and when to expect communication.

 Consider asking yourself what kind of behaviors your board and management culture promotes.
 Surround yourself and your team with positive behaviors and purge the negative influences promptly.
-Do all parties involved know what the vision is for the HOA, what success looks like for the community and for each service provider?
+Do all parties involved know what the vision is for the association, what success looks like for the community and for each service provider?
 Do board members candidly but kindly discuss concerns and work through them for a positive collaborative result?
 The more we focus on the positive development and management of expectations, the more we can achieve the desired results for all parties.
 Know where you stand and own your relationship with the board to hold all parties accountable for success.
 We are all in this together, so the question is do you know where you and your board want to go?

 This article was previously published in CACM's Vision Magazine.